Welcome to the jungle

 The orangutan population local to Ketambe has about 20-30 individuals that live completely free and wild.
 They travel among the treetops, eating the native fruits and making nests to sleep in each night.
 If you are lucky you may catch sight of a mother and baby, or the big alpha male with his huge cheek pads.
 This jungle is also home to macaques, gibbons, Thomas Leaf monkeys, hornbills, snakes, giant squirrels, civet cats, binturongs, owls, mouse deer, sun bears, fruit bats, clouded leopards, elephants and a myriad of bizarre insects.
 Although many are very rare to find, you never know what you will see here.
 Find out more about the Leuser Ecosystem.

-Safar was born in Ketambe and lived here all his life, a true jungle boy.
+Born in Ketambe and lived here all his life, Safar is a true jungle boy.
 As a Gayo person he speaks several local languages as well as Indonesian and English.
-He’s currently trying to learn Spanish but needs some practice.

 Safar has been a guide for over a decade and worked as a porter before that.
 He is completely at home in the jungle, building tents and fires with ease.
 He has a very calm presence and animals seem to be drawn to him.
 His keen eyes are well- practiced at spotting orangutans in the canopy and snakes in the under-growth long before anyone else.
 Wild animals are his passion and he is full of facts about the various creatures to be found around his home.